"Just-in-time" and its Logistic

 when global supply chains are concerned.
 It involves the delivery of

-a component just before the assembly line requires it.
-Consequently,
+a component just before the assembly line requires it, which

 freight forwarders must respect tighter delivery schedules and must

-plan their operations accordingly in order to avoid strict delay penalties.
+plan their operations accordingly in order to avoid delay.

 The production unit (the factory) assumes a lower level of warehousing.